sullivan-sean/chat-langchainjs/README.md

 [fly](https://chat-langchainjs.fly.dev/).
 To deploy your own server on Fly, you can use the provided `fly.toml` and `Dockerfile` as a starting point.

-**Note:** As a Next.js app it seems like Next.js is a natural place to host this site.
+**Note:** As a Next.js app it seems like Vercel is a natural place to host this site.
 Unfortunately there are [limitations](https://github.com/websockets/ws/issues/1786#issuecomment-678315435) to secure websockets using `ws` with Next.js which requires using a custom